 How Do Search Engines Build An Audience?

-This isn’t the Field of Dreams, so building it does not necessarily mean they will come.
+This is not the Field of Dreams, so building it does not necessarily mean they will come.
 Search engines create an audience by providing a valuable service to consumers: delivering relevant websites based on a search query.
 If search engines provided crappy results users would simply turn to other channels to find information on the web (see: social media).

 That’s why it’s in the search engines’ best interest to provide customers with the most relevant information from the most trusted authorities on that subject.
 Search Engine Optimization is really just about making sure your website is providing the search engines (and ultimately the searching public) with the most relevant and trusted website content.